natalieagus/50002-2022/_fpga/fpga_3.md

 ## Using External Output
 Finally, we will try to show the result `sc.out_result` on an external LED instead.
 You need to use the `Br` board for this (the middle board in the stack).
-Take a look  cuour custom <a href="https://drive.google.com/file/d/1T3Vth8YpqDq1iOcPEW6TWjwVH0-h-59C/view?usp=sharing" target="_blank">Br board schematic</a>.
+Take a look  our custom <a href="https://drive.google.com/file/d/1T3Vth8YpqDq1iOcPEW6TWjwVH0-h-59C/view?usp=sharing" target="_blank">Br board schematic</a>.
 You can route your signals to any pin that supports IO and define them in the **constraints file.**

 Create a new **constraint** file (at the osconstraint folder) and name it `custom` (or any other name that you want, as long as the extension is `.acf`) .